Personal information charter

 - provide you with a copy of the information

-The Charity Commission strives to attain the highest standards when collecting and using personal data.
-As such we take any complaints we receive about this very seriously and we encourage individuals to contact us if they think either our collection or use of personal data is unfair, unlawful, misleading or inappropriate.
+We strive to attain the highest standards when collecting and using personal data.
+We take any complaints we receive about this very seriously and we encourage individuals to contact us if they think either our collection or use of personal data is unfair, unlawful, misleading or inappropriate.
 We also welcome any suggestions for improving our procedures.

-This privacy notice is drafted to be as succinct as possible and does not provide exhaustive detail of all aspects of the Charity Commission’s collection or use of personal data.
-However, we are happy to provide any additional information or explanation you may require and any requests for this should be sent to FOIrequests@charitycommission.gsi.gov.uk.
+Our privacy notice is drafted to be as succinct as possible and does not provide exhaustive detail of every aspect of how we collect or use your personal data.
+If you require further information please contact us at BusinessAssurance@charitycommission.gsi.gov.uk.

 Complain about a response to request for information